Copied to Clipboard

 Although it ranges from case to case, eczema commonly begins at a young age and gets progressively better over time.
 According to the American Academy of Pediatrics, at least one in 10 children have been diagnosed with eczema.
 Some of these children will outgrow it.

 Psoriasis is known to affect teenagers and young adults between 15 and 30 but can show up in older adults and younger children, too.
 However, it isn’t nearly as common in children.
 About 1% of kids have this condition.

 Where Do They Show Up?

-Now that we have a few of the primary differences down, let’s find out what the underlying causes are for each condition.
+Now that we have a few of the primary differences and similarities of psoriasis versus eczema down, let’s find out what the underlying causes are for each condition.

 Psoriasis Vs. Eczema: Causes

 As we mentioned above, there are many similarities between what causes psoriasis and eczema, such as immune systems, genetics, stress, and your environment.
 But, in many cases, it can be the differences that help you better identify which condition you have.

 It’s unclear exactly what causes psoriasis.
 However, researchers think genetics and the environment play a role in its development.
 Once you have psoriasis, several things can cause your symptoms to flare up.

 Along with the more common causes of psoriasis, sunburn is another possible factor behind your skin’s redness or scaling.
 When you develop a bad sunburn, it can trigger psoriasis or cause symptoms of existing psoriasis to flare up.